 Cancer is the major cause of burden of disease in Australia with significant impacts on individuals, families and the community.
 A coordinated and evidence-based approach to cancer control is essential to effectively address the future challenges posed by cancer and to reduce duplication of resources and effort.

-Cancer Australia aims to minimise the impact of cancer in the community by working collaboratively with a range of stakeholders and partners in cancer control including: government; other health portfolio agencies; state and territory governments and cancer control agencies; funders of cancer research and researchers; health professionals and their colleges; non-government organisations such as Cancer Councils; consumer organisations and people affected by cancer.
+Cancer Australia aims to minimise the impact of cancer in the community by working collaboratively with a range of stakeholders and partners in cancer control including: Governments; community; Commonwealth Agencies; private health service providers; researchers and clinical trial groups; health professionals and professional colleges; cancer organisations and people affected by cancer.

 Our work is guided by Advisory, Reference and Working Groups which ensure our outcomes are relevant and have the input of national and international experts.

 The following links provide an overview of other cancer organisations and agencies with responsibilities for cancer control.
 It is not intended to be a complete list.

 - Government cancer agencies, departments and organisations, including state and territory government departments and agencies